 “The beach is gray at dawn.
 He points to the barrel of his G3 when he says this, steel gray, he says.
 He smiles.”

-Whether Nam Le is conjuring the story of 14-year-old Juan, a hit man in Colombia; or an aging painter mourning the death of his much-younger lover; or a young refugee fleeing Vietnam, crammed in the ship’s hold with 200 others, the result is unexpectedly moving and powerful.
+In this dazzling collection, Nam Le takes us across the globe as he enters the hearts and minds of characters from all over the world.
+Whether it’s the story of fourteen-year-old Juan, a hit man in Colombia; an ageing painter in New York mourning the death of his much-younger lover; or a young refugee fleeing Vietnam, crammed in the ship’s hold with two hundred others, the result is unexpectedly moving and powerful.

-This is an extraordinary work of fiction that takes us to the heart of what it means to be human, and announces a writer of astonishing talent.
+This is an extraordinary work of fiction that takes us to the heart of what it means to be human.

 See more reviews

 Nam Le was born in Vietnam and raised in Australia.
-He has received the Pushcart Prize, the Michener-Copernicus Society of America Award, and fellowships from the Iowa Writers’ Workshop, the Fine Arts Work Center in Provincetown, and Phillips Exeter Academy.
-His fiction has been appeared in venues including Best Australian Stories, Best New American Voices, Best American Nonrequired Reading, Zoetrope, Conjunctions, A Public Space, and NPR’s Selected Shorts.
+He has received the Dylan Thomas Prize, the Pushcart Prize and the Michener-Copernicus Society of America Award, and fellowships from the Iowa Writers’ Workshop, the Fine Arts Work Center in Provincetown and Phillips Exeter Academy.
+His fiction has been appeared in Best Australian Stories, Best New American Voices, A Public Space, NPR’s Selected Shorts and more.